Kot6603/fireship-memento/README.md

 ## Memory Game
-*Note*: This was created by following a tutorial from a React course at Fireship.io, and the same assets were used.
+*Note*: This was created by following a tutorial from a React course at Fireship.io
-Created by: Kot

 ### Description
 The game starts with a 4x4 tile with two cards of each image.